bheisler/criterion.rs/book/src/migrating_0_2_to_0_3.md

 ## Migrating from 0.2.* to 0.3.*

 Criterion.rs took advantage of 0.3.0 being a breaking-change release to make a number of changes that will require changes to user code.
+These changes are documented here, along with the newer alternatives.

 ### `Benchmark`, `ParameterizedBenchmark`, `Criterion::bench_functions`, `Criterion::bench_function_over_inputs`, `Criterion::bench` are deprecated.